vladpirlog/takenote-api/README.md

 -   GOOGLE_CLIENT_SECRET - the OAuth client secret provided by Google
 -   RECAPTCHA_SITE_KEY - reCAPTCHA site key provided by Google
 -   RECAPTCHA_SITE_SECRET - reCAPTCHA site secret provided by Google
+-   MOESIF_API_KEY - API key for logging with Moesif; logging can be disabled by commenting out the Moesif middleware in [src/app.ts](src/app.ts)

 ## Documentation

-The full OpenAPI 3.0 documentation is available on [SwaggerHub](https://app.swaggerhub.com/apis/vladpirlog/takenote-api/1.0.0) or as a [YAML](42c-conf.yaml) file.
+The full OpenAPI 3.0 documentation is available on [SwaggerHub](https://app.swaggerhub.com/apis-docs/vladpirlog/takenote-api/1.0.0) or as a [YAML](42c-conf.yaml) file.

 ## Using a web server